timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 policy needs to be created to keep it refreshed.

 You can create several continuous aggregates for the same hypertable.
-For example, we could create another continuous aggregate view that summarizes the hourly data.
+For example, you could create another continuous aggregate view for daily data.

 ```sql
 CREATE MATERIALIZED VIEW conditions_summary_daily